jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter_lab.md

 ## 2 Who can request a JupyterLab with a dedicated GPU?

-An instance of JupyterLab with a dedicated GPU but be requested formally, and will be accepted only with a **STRONG** motivation.
+An instance of JupyterLab with a dedicated GPU but be requested formally and will be accepted only with a **STRONG** motivation.

 ## 3 Service request
 Jupyter Lab on HPC/GPU cluster is available only for those users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account MUST register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").